SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/authentication.md

 ![Opcua Keystore](/images/device-protocols/opcua/opcua-keystore.png)

 > **Info:** If you don't have the certificate trusted by your OPC UA server, the server will reject the connection.
 If you have problems trusting a certificate in your OPC UA server, contact your OPC UA server provider.
+> **Info:** Beside the above authentication certificate, the device gateway also automatically creates a so-called application identity certificate to identify itself with the OPC UA server.
+This needs to be trusted by the OPC UA server as well.

 ### Child devices